peteroupc/peteroupc.github.io/random.md

 - an unpredictable-random implementation can&mdash;
     - read from the `/dev/urandom` and/or `/dev/random` devices in most Unix-based systems (using the `open` and `read` system calls where available),
     - call the `getentropy` method on OpenBSD, or
-    - call the `CryptGenRandom` API in Windows-based systems,
+    - call the `BCryptGenRandom` API in recent Windows-based systems,

     and only use other techniques if the existing solutions are inadequate in certain respects or in certain circumstances, and
 - a statistical-random implementation can use a PRNG algorithm mentioned as an example in the [statistical-random generator](#Statistical_Random_Generators) section.